Budapest Convention of 1877: Purpose

 The agreement to make Constantinople a Free City was not in the convention proper, but in an even more secret supplementary agreement.
 These documents shed some light on the aims of the Russian Tsar.
 Like his predecessor Nicholas I, Alexander II saw an opportunity of finally realising the Greek Project.
 This was a plan originally proposed between Catherine the Great and Joseph II to partition the Ottoman Empire and restore the Greek Byzantine Empire.
 Turkey's power would be finally broken, and the Balkans would become the sphere of influence of the double headed eagle empires of Austria-Hungary and Russia (both states had adopted the double headed emblem of the Byzantine Empire the symbol of the last Byzantine dynasty, the Palaiologos).

 For Austria-Hungary, it was important that Russia did not attempt to create a large Slavic state (großen, kompakten, slawischen Staat) in the Balkans that would create problems with the Slavic nations within the monarchy.
 Even in a convention signed with Great Britain on 18 March 1877, there was an emphasis on Russia not creating a large state in the Balkans.

 The Budapest Convention was one of several secret agreements with which Russia sought to secure the support or at least the neutrality of Austria-Hungary.
-In addition to Agreement of Reichstadt 1876 there was a supplementary convention to this treaty in March 1877.
+In addition to the Reichstadt Agreement a year earlier there was a supplementary convention to this treaty in March 1877.